unitiaathiras/VIRTUAL-ASSISTANT-ADORA-/README.md

 She-Ra and the Princess of power.
 Adora finds a magical sword that transforms her into She-Ra, a legendary princess.
 She then decides to join the rebellion against the Horde to free her planet.

-Okay...Time for reality...When i decide to do this PROJECT...i thought i can build as two main modules and many sub modules for this project.
+Okay...Time for reality...When i decide to do this PROJECT...i thought i can build it as two main modules and many sub modules for this project.
 Also i decided to build a GUI for this model.
-Now both the automation section and chatbot section completed.
+Now both the automation section and chatbot section has completed.
 Now we reached the final stage.
 Need to integrate these two modules...But before that

 ----->  i have to decrease loss by increasing training data